 Shoal has been created to build and direct this partnership to effectively and efficiently direct funding and other resources at the most critical interventions required to prevent freshwater species extinctions.

 Currently this kind of partnership does not exist for almost any other group of species, let alone freshwater fish.
 This will be an inclusive, partner-driven alliance, ensuring the fundamental mission of Shoal is met – to conserve freshwater fish through action-driven conservation.

 We start with freshwater fish – a group in desperate need of attention and action and one which elicits interest from us all.
 We will place freshwater fish at the forefront of Shoal – providing a strong and simple message that these species need our help.
 In conserving fish, we will in turn be conserving other freshwater species and their habitats.
 As the Shoal partnership develops, and depending on the partnership’s drive and interests, other targeted freshwater species such as plants and invertebrates will be included.
 We believe this initiative can be catalytic to freshwater species conservation – “when you build it they will come”.

-Shoal’s mission: To save and recover populations of the most threatened fish and other threatened freshwater species.
+Shoal’s mission: To halt extinctions and recover populations of threatened freshwater species in the wild.

 Shoal’s principal objectives:

-- To mobilise excellently designed action for the conservation of threatened fish and other threatened freshwater species
+- To mobilise meaningful action for the conservation of threatened freshwater species.

 This initiative is not called Shoal just because it focuses on fish.
 It is also because our theory of change is fundamentally based both on the need, but more importantly, the opportunity to work together.
 Partnership is at the core of Shoal, and to achieve our ambitious mission, together Shoal will champion and embrace the following core values and concepts: